Stocks, euro rise after Italy auction, U.S. data

 "There seems to be some movement on the European front, but things certainly haven't been resolved.
 Financials are taking a step back, and are kind of keeping a cap on the market as a whole," said Thomas Villalta, portfolio manager for Jones Villalta Asset Management in Austin, Texas.

-AMR Corp AMR.N, the parent of American Airlines, plunged 84 percent to about 26 cents a share after it filed for bankruptcy protection and named a new chairman and chief executive.
+AMR Corp, the parent of American Airlines, plunged 84 percent to about 26 cents a share after it filed for bankruptcy protection and named a new chairman and chief executive.
 The stock was halted more than a dozen times throughout the day.

 The benchmark 10-year U.S. Treasury note was down 11/32 in price to yield 2.01 percent.